CountCrypt: Quantum Cryptography between QCMA and PP: Preliminaries

 \subsection{Quantum Information}

-A quantum channel $\mathcal{A}$ is any completely positive trace preserving (CPTP) map.
+A quantum channel $\mathcal{A}$ is any completely-positive trace-preserving (CPTP) map.
 Intuitively, quantum channels represent all ``physical'' processes.
 That is, the set of CPTP maps is the quantum analogue of the set of all functions.